Body Dreams

 Disabled Flight

 Can't run or move.
 The legs won't respond to urgency.
-What you need to flee from is clear — or where you need to go is clear — and your escape capacity has been taken offline.
+What you need to flee from is clear — and your escape capacity has been taken offline.
 This is the most common version: action required, movement disabled.

 Silenced Voice

 Can't scream or speak.
 The sound is inside — the words, the cry, the alarm — and nothing comes out.
 Expression capacity offline.
-The gap between internal urgency and external silence is the dream's central image.
 What needs to be heard isn't reaching anyone.

 Neutralized Force

 Can't fight — hits land soft, strength fails, force proves insufficient.
 Defense capacity offline.
 Boundary enforcement has been disabled.
-Something you need to push back against isn't responding to your force.
 The power to say stop, to hold a line, to defend — gone.

 Weighted Movement

 Moving in slow motion.
-The most subtle version: you CAN move.
-The capacity isn't gone — it's throttled.
-Something creates drag: fear, obligation, conflicting priorities, accumulated weight.
+You CAN move — but something creates drag: fear, obligation, conflicting priorities, accumulated weight.
 Slow motion stages the difference between paralysis and resistance.
 In paralysis, nothing moves.
 In slow motion, everything moves — just not at the speed life demands.
-The question is what the weight is, and whether it can be set down — or whether the slowness is actually the right speed, and the panic about pace is the real problem.

 What changes the meaning